-Member profile: The Public Sector Pension Investment Board (PSP Investments) manages the amounts that are transferred to it by the Government of Canada for the funding of benefits earned from April 1, 2000 by members of the public sector pension plans of the federal Public Service, the Canadian Forces, the Royal Canadian Mounted Police and, since March 1, 2007, the Reserve Force.
-The firm invests in a range of asset classes, including capital markets, private equity, credit investments, real estate, infrastructure, natural resources and complementary portfolio.
-It has CAD\$243.7bn in assets under management as of March 31, 2023.
+Member profile: The Public Sector Pension Investment Board (PSP Investments) is a global investment management organization that manages investments on behalf of Canadian public sector pension plans.
+The firm invests in a range of asset classes, including public and private equities, fixed income, real estate, infrastructure and natural resources.
+It has CAD\$230.5bn in assets under management.

-Decarbonization goals: PSP Investments is committed to using its capital and influence to support the transition to global net-zero emissions by 2050.
+Decarbonization goals: PSP Investments has made a commitment to reduce the carbon intensity of its portfolio by 40% by 2025.
+PSP Investments is committed to using its capital and influence to support the transition to global net-zero emissions by 2050.
 PSP Investments understands the important role that the financial sector can play in addressing climate change, whether it be through investment choices, providing capital to support the transition to global net-zero or encouraging the reduction of GHG emissions among the companies in which it invests.
-PSP Investments has also announced short-term targets to be met by the end of fiscal year 2026.
-These include targets aimed at:
+PSP Investments has also set and quantified the following targets:

-- Increasing investments in Green Assets to CAD\$70bn from a CAD\$40.3bn baseline in 2021. - Increase investments in Transition Assets to CAD\$7.5bn by 2026 from a CAD\$5.1bn baseline in 2021. - Ensuring that assets representing 50% of PSP Investments' carbon footprint will have commitments to implement mature, science-based transition plans.
+- Increase investments in Green Assets to CAD\$70bn by 2026 from a CAD\$40.3bn baseline in 2021. - Increase investments in Transition Assets to CAD\$7.5bn by 2026 from a CAD\$5.1bn baseline in 2021 and ensure that assets representing 50%